Jonas Parello-Plesner

 Jonas Parello-Plesner (born 21 November 1973) is a Danish security policy analyst currently serving as director of the Alliance of Democracies.
 He is also a visiting fellow at the German Marshall Fund and a non-resident senior fellow at Hudson Institute.

 Career

-Parello-Plesner is a former diplomat for Denmark specializing on China, the USA and Europe.
+Parello-Plesner is a former diplomat for Denmark specializing on China, the US and Europe.

 Publications

 He co-authored China's Strong Arm: Protecting Citizens and Assets Abroad, which describes how China's strategic thinking is affected by having Chinese workers and companies on the front lines in fragile states with concrete studies of Chinese evacuations in Libya in 2011, Sudan in 2013 and Yemen in 2015.

-His 2025 book The Battle for Taiwan was given a largely positive review by the Taipei Times, and was reviewed by the Foreign Affairs magazine ..
+His 2025 book The Battle for Taiwan was given a largely positive review by the Taipei Times, and was reviewed by the Foreign Affairs magazine.